FAIRit/be-my-goods/README.md

 ```

 ### Using Docker and docker-compose
-In application-production.properties please insert your datasource credentials (username, password and URL), API key and JWT secret.
+In application-production.properties please insert your datasource credentials (username, password and URL) - both in datasource and flyway sections, API key and JWT secret.
+In build.gradle remember to insert your database credentials in flyway section (username, password and URL).
-In docker-compose.yml please insert your datasource credentials (DB, user, password and URL)
+In docker-compose.yml please insert your datasource credentials (DB, user, password and URL).

 Build application
 ```